petrediana/Tic-Tac-Toe/README.md

-## This is the old tic tac toe game everybody played when they were younger
+## This is the classic Tic Tac Toe game